Bioconductor/bioconductor.org/content/developers/package-guidelines.md

       package based on the following guidelines:

       + **Imports:** is for packages that provide functions, methods, or classes that are used inside your package name space.
 Most packages are listed here.
       + **Depends:** is for packages that provide essential functionality for users of your package, e.g., the `GenomicRanges` package is listed in the Depends: field of `GenomicAlignments`.
 It is unusual for more than three packages to be listed as 'Depends:'.
       + **Suggests:** is for packages used in vignettes or examples, or in conditional code.
       + **Enhances:** is for packages such as `Rmpi` or `parallel` that enhance the performance of your package, but are not strictly needed for its functionality.

+   * It is seldom necessary to specify _R_ or specific versions as dependencies, since the _Bioconductor_ release strategy and standard installation instructions guarantee these constraints.
+Repositories mirrored outside _Bioconductor_ should include branches for each _Bioconductor_ release, and may find it useful to fully specify versions to enforce constraints otherwise guaranteed by _Bioconductor_ installation practices.

 9. "SystemRequirements:" field: This field is for listing any external software which is required, but not automatically installed by the